 - Contract length: 24 months on all standard plans

-- Price lock: Monthly service rate is locked for the contract term
+- Price lock: Monthly service rate is locked for the full contract term — one of HughesNet's better features

 Which HughesNet Plan Should You Choose?

 - Select ($50/mo, 15 GB): Only for email and very light browsing.
-Insufficient for any regular streaming or video calling.
+A household with any streaming habits will exhaust 15 GB in 3–5 days.
+Not recommended for most users.

 - Fusion 50 ($100/mo, 50 GB): Same data as Elite but faster speeds (up to 100 Mbps) and reduced latency.
-Worth the upgrade if Fusion is available at your address.
+Worth the $25/month upgrade if Fusion is available at your address and you value faster page loads.

 Frequently Asked Questions